Weaving the (AdS) spaces with partial entanglement entropy threads: Introduction

-\textit{Introduction} -- The AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} states that the quantum theory of gravity in asymptotic AdS$_{d+1}$ spacetime is equivalent to a certain CFT$_d$ on the asymptotic boundary.
-This provides a window to understand both of the classical and quantum aspects of the theory of gravity based on the information in the boundary CFT, using the dictionary of the correspondence.
-Several important developments have been made along this line \cite{Ryu:2006bv,Hubeny:2007xt,Lewkowycz:2013nqa,Faulkner:2013ana,Engelhardt:2014gca,Dong:2013qoa,Dong:2016hjy}, where the insights from a holographic perspective of boundary quantum entanglement structure have played a central role.
-These achievements began with the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv} which relates the entanglement entropy of any boundary region to the area of the bulk minimal surface homologous to that boundary region.
-This proposal was later refined to the covariant version \cite{Hubeny:2007xt,Dong:2016hjy} and the version including quantum corrections \cite{Lewkowycz:2013nqa,Faulkner:2013ana,Engelhardt:2014gca,Dong:2013qoa}.
-For more recent developments on the bulk reconstruction inspired by holographic study of quantum entanglement, one should consult the following review papers \cite{Bousso:2022ntt,Faulkner:2022mlp}.
+The AdS/CFT correspondence \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj} states that the quantum theory of gravity in asymptotic AdS$_{d+1}$ spacetime is equivalent to a certain CFT$_d$ on the asymptotic boundary.
+This provides a window into understanding both the classical and quantum aspects of gravitational theories based on the information in the boundary CFT, using the dictionary of the correspondence.
+Among the studies of the correspondence, holographic entanglement entropy plays a central role, as it relates boundary quantum entanglement structure to the geometry of spacetime.
+Several important developments have been made along this line \cite{Ryu:2006bv,Hubeny:2007xt,Lewkowycz:2013nqa,Faulkner:2013ana,Faulkner:2013ica,Engelhardt:2014gca,Dong:2013qoa,Dong:2016hjy}.
+These achievements began with the Ryu-Takayanagi (RT) formula \cite{Ryu:2006bv} which links the entanglement entropy of any boundary region and the area of the bulk minimal surface homologous to that boundary region.
+This proposal was later refined into the covariant version \cite{Hubeny:2007xt,Dong:2016hjy} and the version including quantum corrections \cite{Lewkowycz:2013nqa,Faulkner:2013ana,Engelhardt:2014gca,Dong:2013qoa}.
+For more recent developments on the bulk reconstruction inspired by holographic study of quantum entanglement, one consults the following review papers \cite{Bousso:2022ntt,Faulkner:2022mlp}.